dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 This recent change made Starsurge buff all following fillers in that Eclipse hidden in the tooltip of each Eclipse.
 Wrath is buffed by an additive 8% during Solar Eclipse per starsurge cast, and the splash damage modifier of Starfire is buffed by an additive 25% with each cast during Lunar Eclipse.

 While more damage is better than no compensation for the removal of the Eclipse extension (which was arguably a good decision), this brings with it a number of problems.
 Later Starsurges become worth less than earlier Starsurges in each Eclipse.
-This means pooling Astral Power is now always a dps loss which is our only way of reliable handling movement during st encounters, effectively nerfing our already lacking movement.
+What this results in is that pooling Astral Power is now always a dps loss which is our only way of reliable handling movement during st encounters, effectively nerfing our already lacking movement.

 As mentioned earlier, making Starsurge increase AoE damage is a dangerous path as seen in BfA.
 As a whole the Starsurge Empowerment feels like an afterthought and only has a negative impact on gameplay.